But2ene/julia-matlab-fortran-fem-benchmark/README.md

-- Set up and install Matlab, [Octave](https://www.gnu.org/software/octave/), [Julia](http://julialang.org/), and a Fortran compiler (tested with gfortran and the Intel Fortran compiler)
+- Set up and install Matlab, [Octave](https://www.gnu.org/software/octave/), [Julia](http://julialang.org/), and a Fortran compiler (tested with gfortran and the Intel Fortran compiler).

 - Edit the *testrun_param.txt* file, which contains three parameters